sravani167/speech-service/README.md

 - Expose an HTTP API for transcription.
 - Health check endpoint.

-## Supported Audio Formats
+## Supported Audio Formats and Limits

-The transcription service accepts only WAV files with the following constraints:
-- Mono channel
+### Accepted Format
+- **File type:** WAV (`.wav`) only
-- 16-bit PCM
+- **Encoding:** PCM (16-bit, mono channel)
-- Sample rates: 8000, 16000, 32000, 44100, or 48000 Hz
+- **Supported sample rates:** 8000, 16000, 32000, 44100, or 48000 Hz

+### Reason
+The Vosk engine requires uncompressed PCM audio for accurate transcription.
+Stereo or compressed formats (e.g., MP3, AAC) are not supported.

+### Runtime Limits
+- **Recommended maximum file size:** ~10 MB (≈ 1–2 minutes of audio at 16 kHz mono).
+- Larger files may increase memory usage or processing time.
+- Real time transcription speed depends on CPU performance — typically near 1× real time for small models.

+### Recording constraints:
+- The client script (record_client.py) records mono audio at 16 kHz sample rate.
+- Default duration: 5 seconds (can be changed via --duration).
+- Audio is saved as int16 PCM format and is fully compatible with the transcription endpoint.

 ## Setup